If you are a Lawful Permanent Resident (LPR) of the United States, but:

 - Date of Planned Return to the United States:

 We will schedule an appointment for you and you will be notified via email.
-Please note that we provide this service Mondays, Wednesdays and Thursdays at 14:00.
+If you require an expedited appointment, please provide more details.
+A consular officer will review your expedited appointment request and will respond accordingly.

 At the time of your appointment, you will need to submit the following documentation: